jojbro/HubSpotContactSyncTesting/README.md

 - `python-dotenv` (if using `.env` for API tokens) `pip install requests`

 ## Limitations
-- Limit of 10 contacts for GET request
+- Limit of 10 contacts for the GET request

 ## Setup